renuy/docs-cluster-essentials/deploy.md

 ### <a id='upgrade-rollback'></a> Rollback

-Uninstalling Cluster Essentials when the upgrade fails will cause an unrepairable state for your cluster.
+>**Caution** Uninstalling Cluster Essentials when the upgrade fails will cause an unrepairable state for your cluster.

 To rollback to the previously installed version, follow the previous version of Cluster Essentials deployment instructions.

 ## <a id='uninstall'></a> Uninstall

-**Caution:** Uninstalling Cluster Essentials when the installation fails will cause an unrepairable state for your cluster.
+>**Caution** Uninstalling Cluster Essentials when the installation fails will cause an unrepairable state for your cluster.

-**Caution:** You must uninstall all the Custom Resources created by `kapp-controller` and `secretgen-controller` before running the uninstall script for Cluster Essentials.
+>**Caution** You must uninstall all the Custom Resources created by `kapp-controller` and `secretgen-controller` before running the uninstall script for Cluster Essentials.

 1. Follow the steps above to [Set Kubernetes cluster context](#cluster-context)